-If you’re unsure if your phone has Wi-Fi calling, you can check the list of supported devices on Verizon’s website.
+If you’re unsure if your phone has Wi-Fi calling, you can check Verizon’s website’s list of supported devices.
 You need to have an eligible phone and plan to use Wi-Fi calling.
 Your subscription needs to be active and have a working Wi-Fi connection.

 How Do I Get Verizon Wi-Fi Calling To Work?

-Verizon Wi-Fi Calling is an HD voice service that allows you to make and receive calls over a Wi-Fi connection.
+Verizon Wi-Fi Calling is an HD voice service allowing you to make and receive calls over Wi-Fi.
 You need a compatible device and an active Verizon Wireless account to use the service.